Frontotemporal Dementia (FTD)

 FTD is characterised by personality change, deficits in executive function, and language impairment.

-There is currently no cure for Frontotemporal dementia, and people affected by the condition tend to deteriorate quickly due to major irreversible cell death in the frontal and temporal lobes of the brain.
+There is currently no cure for FTD, and people affected by the condition tend to deteriorate quickly due to major irreversible cell death in the frontal and temporal lobes of the brain.